PhlegmMignon/RAG-Project/README.md

 Live link: https://rag-project-1.onrender.com/

 May take a little while to load since I'm using free hosting.
+Also, please note I'm aware the .env file is pushed.
+It's late and I don't want to risk breaking my deployments by making a gitignore and fixing the issue.
 ## How to run locally

 1. Clone repository